Hugo Award for Best Dramatic Presentation: 2003–present

 Starting with the 2003 awards, the Dramatic Presentation award was split into two categories: Best Dramatic Presentation (Long Form) and Best Dramatic Presentation (Short Form).
 The Long Form award is for "a dramatized production in any medium, including film, television, radio, live theater, computer games or music.
-The work must last 90 minutes or longer (excluding commercials)" in the official Hugo Award rules.
+The work must last 90 minutes or longer (excluding commercials)."
 The Short Form award is for "a dramatized production in any medium, including film, television, radio, live theater, computer games or music.
-The work must last less than 90 minutes (excluding commercials)" in the official Hugo Award rules.
-An individual work such as a television show can be nominated for a season in the Long Form category or for individual episodes in the Short Form, though not for both in the same year; as of 2017, a single show is additionally limited to two nominations in the Short Form category per year.
+The work must last less than 90 minutes (excluding commercials)."
+An individual work such as a television show can be nominated for a season in the Long Form category or for individual episodes in the Short Form, though not for both in the same year.
+As of 2017, a single show is limited to two nominations in the Short Form category per year.